robertgrant/dataviz-book/chapter04/Ch4.md

 Figure 4.2 is a very [simple waffle plot](4-drugs-waffle.svg).
 I felt that none of the R waffling options were simple enough, so I just wrote a loop that writes out SVG code into a text file.
 Each pass through the loop is a square, and pulls in the relevant color (hex code).
 This got labels added in Inkscape.

 [Figure 4.3](4-ternary.svg), a somewhat tongue-in-cheek illustration of a ternary plot, with a tip of the hat to an old Mars bar advert, was made entirely in Inkscape.
+Consider the dataviz imperative to have little or no explanatory text: I assume you can all guess what "Mo", "Tu" and so on indicate.

 Figure 4.4, a [simple bar chart with two bars](4-bar-compare-questions.svg), is entirely made in Stata.